Carry On Screaming!: Production

 Deborah Kerr was initially offered the role of Valeria, but declined.
-The character is frequently referred to as a vampire, despite the film never stating her to be.
+The character is frequently referred to as a vampire, despite the film never stating her to be one.
 Rather, she is more a parody of Morticia Addams.

 The character of Orlando Watt was initially written as Valeria's father.
-This was changed at the request of actor Kenneth Williams, who wanted to play his own age (39), so that Orlando and Valeria are brother and sister in the finished version.
+This was changed at the request of actor Kenneth Williams, who wanted to play a character of his own age (39), so that Orlando and Valeria are brother and sister in the finished version.

 Charles Hawtrey was added to the cast at the eleventh hour, after American distributors specifically requested him, as he was such a hit and crowd-pleaser with audiences there.
 He replaced Sydney Bromley in the role of Dan Dann, in what would have been a minor role in the film.
 Hawtrey thereby has the unique distinction of being the only actor to have a leading credit in a Carry On for less than five minutes' screen time.